← Back to Blog

 2. Intent Resolution Over Completion

-Beetsol measures whether customers found their answer (intent resolution), not whether they completed courses.
+Beetsol measures whether customers found their answer (intent resolution) in addition to whether they completed courses.

 The platform tracks: